Your Guide to Finding And Using Naturalization Records

 - nothing compelled people to take step 2 after time passed.

-- The Homestead Act of 1862 required filing of first papers (but not necessarily taking the second step).
+- The Homestead Act of 1862 required filing of first papers (but not necessarily taking the second step) if applying for land.

 - An 1862 law allowed foreign soldiers, honorably discharged to bypass the declaration of intention.

 - After October, 1906 all naturalizations had to be reported to the INS.
-Inforamation taking was standardized and more information included on the records.
+Information taking was standardized and more information included on the records.

 - Pre 1922 there are few naturalization records for women; after 1922 women could no longer claim derivative citizenship from that of a husband or father.